In short, Minnesota’s current law on asset forfeiture (government takes your money):

 In 1066, William the Conqueror seized nearly all the land in England.
 He exercised complete power over the land.

-But he granted fiefs to landholder stewards; who paid fees and provided military services as a condition for use of the King’s land and the King’s people.
+And he granted fiefs to landholder stewards; who paid fees and provided military services as a condition for use of the King’s land and the King’s people.

-And centuries later, the Magna Carta asserted that the government must pay cash payments to the people for takings of land.
+But centuries later, the Magna Carta asserted that the government must pay cash payments to the people for takings of land.
 Over time, tenants held more ownership rights rather than only possessory rights over their land.

 The Third Amendment to the United States Constitution says: